-At McGowan, Hood & Felder, LLC, our birth injury lawyers consult medical experts in reviewing a doctor’s or hospital’s actions and decisions and identify departures from standard procedures and diagnostic protocols.
-Reviewing medical records and interviewing hospital staff, we expose failures on the part of nurses and other healthcare personnel that led to a breakdown in communication, affecting when a diagnosis was made or when preventative action was initiated.
+Each of these circumstances is serious and requires extensive research and preparation to secure adequate compensation.
+Our skilled South Carolina obstetrical malpractice lawyers consult medical experts to assist in the review of a doctor’s or hospital’s actions and decisions.
+These individuals are trained to identify departures from standard procedures and diagnostic protocols.
+By examining medical records and interviewing hospital staff, we expose failures on the part of nurses and other healthcare personnel.

 - How do I pay attorney fees?

 Parents and children are entitled to financial compensation after a birth injury as the result of medical malpractice or negligence.
 Children born with injuries may require specialized treatments and long-term care, sometimes for the rest of their lives.
-This can place incredible financial burdens on families and a birth injury lawsuit can provide necessary compensation, including:
+This places incredible financial burdens on families and a birth injury lawsuit may provide necessary compensation, including:

 - Special education needs